 Localization is fun because no task is exactly the same.
 As a result, the tools you need vary as well.

-Obviously the tools that need to be used for web localization testing vs. documentation review will be different, and some tools will only apply to particular roles.
+For instance, the tools used for web localization testing vs. documentation review are different, and some tools will only apply to particular roles.

-I will cover my favorite localization testing tools under the following sections:
+We will cover our favorite localization testing tools under the following sections:

 - Test case management

 - Screenshot capturing